jonahfrany/xmpro-public-docs-pre-prod/README.md

 # XMPro Public Docs
 This repository is used for 2 way sync between the GitBook "Copy of XMPro Platform" space (aka copy of our Public Docs) and the /docs folder.
+> The "Copy of XMPro Platform" needs to be renamed when we are ready to switch across to it and this readme updated when this is done.

+## Making changes
+* Please make all changes on a new branch and create pull request, assigning the relevant people.

 ## Updating Docs in GitHub for sync to GitBook
 * All content needs to be in the /docs folder to be synced.